Wind farms in Ireland have provided 35% of electricity this year

 Parques eolicos

-Ireland is driving its path to a sustainable future with wind energy.
-A recent report by Wind Energy Ireland reveals that the country’s wind farms provided 35% of electricity during the first five months of 2024, a significant achievement that marks a new step in the transition to renewable energy.
+Ireland is powering its way to a sustainable future with wind energy.
+A recent report from Wind Energy Ireland reveals that the country’s wind farms provided 35% of electricity during the first five months of 2024, a significant achievement that marks a new step in the transition to renewable energy.

 Ireland reduces dependence on fossil fuels with wind energy